Jammu and Kashmir Football Association

-The Jammu & Kashmir Football Association (JKFA) is one of the 36 Indian state football associations affiliated with the All India Football Federation.
+The Jammu and Kashmir Football Association (JKFA) is one of the 36 Indian state football associations affiliated with the All India Football Federation.
 The Jammu and Kashmir Football Association is the governing body for football in Jammu and Kashmir.
-It was formed and granted recognition by Jammu & Kashmir State Sports Council and the All India Football Federation in 1964.
-Since 1964 the association has been qualified to take part in the Santosh Trophy and all other competitions in the country.

-JKFA organises the Jammu & Kashmir Premier Football League.
-It also sends state teams for Santosh Trophy and Rajmata Jijabai Trophy.
+It was formed and granted recognition by the Jammu & Kashmir State Sports Council and the AIFF in 1964.
+JKFA most notably organises the Jammu & Kashmir Premier Football League.
+It also sends state teams for the Santosh Trophy and the Rajmata Jijabai Trophy.